fear anxiety depression distrust confusion insomnia

 TREATMENT FOR TRAUMA

-In the first session I work to help the client feel a sense of safety - a sense that they will not be judged, that their information will be kept private, and that I can help them manage the feelings that come up in session.
-I provide therapy that utilizes a cognitive-behavioral, evidenced-based protocol called Prolonged Exposure which allows for desensitization of the traumatic memories.
-I also teach calming and distraction techniques, such as relaxation breathing, visual imagery, and mindfulness to help with the emotional overload that often accompanies trauma.
+In the first session I work to help the client to work on establishing a sense of safety - a sense that they will not be judged, that their information will be kept private, and that I can help them manage the feelings that come up in session.
+I provide therapy that utilizes evidenced-based approaches, and teach calming and distraction techniques, such as relaxation breathing, visual imagery, and mindfulness to help with the emotional overload that often accompanies trauma.
+However, recovering from trauma is more than learning self-regulation techniques.
 I help the client explore their negative self-image and sense of self-blame often associated with traumatic experiences, and begin to develop a new, healthier narrative of who they are and where they've been.
-Finally, I help the client construct a sense of meaning and purpose that emerges from the ashes of trauma, and help foster growth.
+We explore dysfunctional patterns of behavior in the present and find their roots in past traumatic experiences.
+I help the client learn to set limits and boundaries, and to better gauge their needs.
+We work on learning better ways of protecting oneself and responding to feeling unsafe.
+I help the client identify their strengths, and begin to see themselves as a strong and resilient person.
+Finally, I help the client construct a sense of meaning and purpose that emerges from their trauma, which helps foster growth.
 I blend this multi-pronged approach, and tailor it to suit each individual.

 RELEVANT PROFESSIONAL EXPERIENCE

 I received trauma training at Columbia University Medical Center, and hands-on training in several hospital-based jobs.
 I have worked with survivors and first responders after 9/11, and provided treatment, outreach, workshops, and trainings through a Red Cross grant-funded program.